 — John Lilly

-Our current research projects are funded by both the Villanova University's Waterhouse Family Institute for the Study of Communication and Society (WFI) and the National Institute on Aging from the National Institute of Health (NIH).
-You can read more about these under the current funded projects tab.
-Lastly, I am the proud recipient of the Center for the Study of Diversity at the University of Delaware’s 2020 Faculty Diversity Fellowship grant.
+Currently, my research projects are funded by the Villanova University Waterhouse Family Institute for the Study of Communication and Society (WFI) and the National Institute on Aging (NIH).
+I am also proud to be the recipient of the 2020 Faculty Diversity Fellowship from the Center for the Study of Diversity at the University of Delaware.